Generalizing the Linearized Doubling approach, I: General theory and new minimal surfaces and self-shrinkers: Constructing minimal doublings from families of LD solutions

 In this section we state and prove Theorem \ref{Ttheory} which ``automates'' the construction of a minimal doubling given a suitable family of LD solutions.
-We first state and prove Lemma \ref{Lquad} where we estimate the nonlinear terms on the initial surface $M$.
-We use the notation $M_\phi: = \text{Graph}^{N, g}_M ( \phi)$ (recall \ref{dgraph}) for any $\phi \in C^1(M)$ which is appropriately small.
-We prove the global estimate for the nonlinear terms of the mean curvature of $M_\phi$ in Lemma \ref{Lquad} by using rescaling, as follows.
+Continuing the discussion of the initial surfaces from the previous sections, we first state and prove Lemma \ref{Lquad}, where we discuss their perturbations and the nonlinear terms in the resulting mean curvature.